KyleNeedham/scribe/README.md

 trans.get('validation.users.email'); // Your email does not match.
 ```

-If you need to check if a translations exist you can simple use the `has` method.
+If you need to check if a translations exist you can simply use the `has` method.

 ```javascript
 if (trans.has('buttons.sync'))